Pancreatic Cysts in Illinois

 Within the digestive system, the pancreas is a dual functioning gland.
 It is made up of two different types of cells.
 The first type produces juices that help aid digestion; the other regulates blood sugar levels by releasing hormones.
 Pancreatic cysts are pockets of fluid or a semifluid that is made up of debris and damaged tissues from within or on the pancreas.
 These sac-like pockets can be cancerous or noncancerous.
 While the cause of these cysts isn't clear, it's known that some can result from the genetic disorder von Hippel-Lindau disease.
 If you have pancreatic cysts, we strongly encourage you to partner with a gastroenterologist in your area.
-To contact a local GI provider, contact GI Alliance of Illinois to find a provider near Chicago, IL locations to Peoria, IL, and Bloomington, IL today.
+To contact a local GI provider, contact GI Alliance of Illinois to find a provider near Chicago, IL locations to Peoria, IL, and Normal, IL today.

 What are the symptoms of pancreatic cysts?

 Pancreatic cysts can be asymptomatic or produce moderate to severe symptoms such as:

 Pancreatic cysts can create a range of symptoms from little to no symptoms to more severe symptoms.
 Common symptoms include: